 Darling kicked off the 1885 season with the Erie Olympics of the Interstate League.
 Lou Bierbauer and Mike Morrison were also with the club.
 Darling was used in a utility role, playing in the field at catcher, second base and shortstop and in the outfield.
 In nineteen games he batted .360.
 By mid-June Darling held a spot on the Syracuse roster of the New York State League.
 He batted .258 with the club in 36 games at catcher and first base.
 He had found his slot in professional baseball, per the Syracuse Herald, “Darling’s work behind the bat here has been par excellence.”
 He played out the season with the club, barnstorming well into October.
 A strong Syracuse club won the championship over Utica.

-Morrison and Darling and Syracuse teammates Bob Emslie and Daisy Davis joined Toronto in the International League for the 1886 season.
+Darling and Syracuse teammates Bob Emslie and Daisy Davis joined Toronto in the International League for the 1886 season.
 Darling signed his contract by February.
 The club took third place but boasted two of the league’s top performers.
-Morrison led the circuit in batting, runs and hits.
 Darling played in 69 games and batted a meager .214.
 But it didn’t matter; his work in the field made an impression throughout all of baseball.
 The Sporting Life claimed, “Darling was undoubtedly the most valuable man behind the bat in the International League.”
-At the end of the season, Morrison and Darling agreed to join New York of the National League.
+At the end of the season, Darling agreed to join New York of the National League.
 Darling later reneged on the verbal agreement with Giants manager Jim Mutrie and signed with Cap Anson of Chicago Colts on October 28.
 Upon signing the catcher Al Spalding exclaimed, “Dal [sic] Darling is the famous catcher of the Toronto club and I signed him today.
 He is 22 years old, 5’10.5” in height and weighs 170 pounds.
 He has the reputation of being a fine base runner and a heavy batter.
 He can throw a ball with any of the long distance throwers, being swift and accurate.
 He is temperate, which is another thing in his favor.”
 The Daily Inter Ocean noted that “Agents of the New Yorks, Bostons, Baltimores and Athletics offered fabulous sums for Darling, but [Ed] Hengle, Chicago’s agent, beat them all and captured the most promising catcher in the profession.”

 Darling appeared in 38 games for Chicago, twenty in right field and twenty at catcher, as the club finished in third place.
 He batted a steady .319 in 163 at-bats.
 The Sporting Life declared, “Darling is one of the quietest and most unassuming men in the profession.
 He plays good ball and for a fact never touches liquor, either in summer or winter.”
 Teammate Fred Pfeffer further claimed that Darling, blue-eyed and balding, would barely say a word during long train trips and wouldn’t speak unless being spoken to first.
 Near the end of July he smashed his hand badly behind the plate and couldn’t catch for a couple weeks.
 The White Stockings inked him to a contract for 1888 before the current season ended.